VISHU1999/DRF-with-swagger-example/README.md

 # Social Media API
 This project provides a set of APIs to implement various social media features.
-It is built using Python, Django, and Django Rest Framework.
+It is built using Python, Django, and the Django Rest Framework.

 ## Installation Instructions (Docker)